Leave of Absence

 - Study Abroad policy requires that students must be enrolled in classes at Puget Sound the semester before the semester in which they will study abroad.
-Contact International Programs (email@example.com) to discuss spring 2021 study abroad plans before deciding on a fall 2020 leave.
+Contact International Programs (email@example.com) to discuss Summer 2021 and/or Fall 2021 study abroad plans before deciding on a Spring 2021 leave.

 Students should consider these items above and discuss their plans with their advisor or an advisor in the Office of Academic Advising and Fellowships.
 If a student makes a decision to take a leave, they should email a completed Leave Of Absence form to firstname.lastname@example.org to initiate the leave of absence process.